 for shallow quantum circuits where the anharmonicity and driving parameters do not have the opportunity to make any significant difference.
-These Hamiltonians have a clear assumption concerning the axes involved in the definitions of the parameters, in that they are rigid along each axis involved, meaning that the qubit frequency is assumed to only have a component along the $z$-axis, and the jump operators of the coupling are assumed to flip the qubit Bloch-orientations perfectly and only along one direct axis of coupling.
+These Hamiltonians have a clear assumption concerning the axes involved in the definitions of the parameters, in that they are rigid along each axis involved.
+The qubit frequency is assumed to only have a component along the $z$-axis, and the jump operators of the coupling are assumed to flip the qubit Bloch-orientations perfectly and only along one direct axis of coupling.

-A more generalised form of these Hamiltonians needs to be investigated to uncover any underlying deviations to the initial assumptions.
+A more generalised form of these Hamiltonians needs to be investigated to uncover any underlying deviations from the initial assumptions.
 For the single-qubit case, this generalised Hamiltonian has the following form,